Albania national football team records and statistics: Appearances

-Altin Lala 79 (1998–2011).
-Played 51 games for FIFA World Cup qualification and UEFA European Championship qualifying, but never managed to qualify for final stages of a major tournament.
+Altin Lala, 79 (1998–2011).
+Played 51 matches across FIFA World Cup qualification and UEFA European Championship qualifying, but never qualified for a major tournament.

-Ervin Bulku 56 (2002–2014).
-Participated in one match for the UEFA Euro 2016 qualifying without playing on it, and wasn't included in the final stages squad.
-(Note: Ervin Bulku was invited in almost all 8 games valid for the UEFA Euro 2016 qualifying Group I and participated only once on the bench on 29 March 2015 against Armenia.
-However he wasn't included in the pre-eleminary 27-man squad by coach Gianni De Biasi for the UEFA Euro 2016 finals.)
+Ervin Bulku, 56 (2002–2014).
+Participated in Euro 2016 qualifying, but was not selected for the Euro 2016 final tournament squad.
+(Note: Ervin Bulku was regularly included in Albania squads during the Euro 2016 qualifying Group I campaign, including as an unused substitute against Armenia on 29 March 2015.
+Albania ultimately qualified for the tournament in France, but Bulku was not included in the final 27-man squad.)